pagopa/rtd-ms-transaction-filter/README.md

 - _Java 1.8+_
 - _rtd-ms-transaction-filter-<VERSION>-FATJAR.jar_ artifact

-For the application of decryption of the PGP pan file, it must be provided a file containing the secret key to be applied for the operation.
 To produce the artifact from the source code it will be necessary to have an installation of Maven and a java compiler (jdk1.8+).

 ### Generating artifact from source